silverbulletmd/silverbullet/docs/Page Picker.md

 Therefore, if you _intend to create a new page_, simply type the name of the new page and hit `Shift-Enter`.

 # Result ordering
-When no filter phrase is entered, pages are ordered by either _last opened_, or _last modified_ date in descending order.
-This makes it convenient to switch between recently edited pages.
+When no filter phrase is entered, pages are ordered by their latest activity in descending order.
+For each page, the picker uses whichever is newer: the last time it was opened on this client or its last modified date.

 When entering a filter phrase, the best matches should appear closer to the top, however the second option will always be an option to create a new page with _exactly_ the page name entered as the filter phrase.